How to Address a Letter

 Advertisement

-• Make sure that the address is clear and written in the correct place, or it may not get delivered
+• Make sure that the sender's address and destination are clear and written in the correct places, or else the envelope may not get delivered.

 Write the recipient's name and address in the bottom to mid-center of the envelope.